BlasBenito/spatialRF/cran-comments.md

 ## Re-resubmission

 This is a re-submission.
-In this version I have fixed two notes yielded by invalid URLs in the documentation of the file R/plant_richness_df.R
+In this version I have fixed two notes yielded by invalid URLs in the documentation of the files R/plant_richness_df.R and R/rf_spatial.R.
+There was nothing wrong with these URLs, but I have removed them and added the titles, authors and years of the papers instead.

+── R CMD check results ───────────────────────────── spatialRF 1.1.4 ────
+Duration: 48.3s

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Re-resubmission